dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/importing_responses.md

 To make any other changes, click the Edit link.

-When editing an <span class='label label_info'>Existing</span> column, you can choose to map it to an existing form field with the Field dropdown, or click the &ldquo;Add as New Field&rdquo; link to convert it to a <span class='label label_success'>New</span> field.
+When editing an <span class='label label_info'>Existing</span> column, you can choose to map it to an existing form field with the Field dropdown, or click the "Add as New Field" link to convert it to a <span class='label label_success'>New</span> field.

 ![Editing an existing form field.](../images/import_preview_2.png)

-When you are editing a <span class='label label_success'>New</span> field, you can edit both the label and the field type, or click the &ldquo;Import to Existing Field&rdquo; link to convert it to an <span class='label label_info'>Existing</span> field.
+When you are editing a <span class='label label_success'>New</span> field, you can edit both the label and the field type, or click the "Import to Existing Field" link to convert it to an <span class='label label_info'>Existing</span> field.

 ![Editing a new form field.](../images/import_preview_3.png)